Arianna19/cart315/ProcessJournal/README.md

 ## Prototype 1────୨ৎ────First Process | March 6th 2025────୨ৎ────

 Tough times lately, midterms are harsh and my health even harsher.
 Before going into study break I got the stomach flu for the second time this year and was completely incapacitated from it, I couldn't do anything and attending class was impossible.
-That being said with the little energy I had I was able to discuss with Sam (classmate teamed up with) the direction we want to go in for our final project and brainstorm quick ideas.
+That being said with the little energy I had I was able to discuss with Sam (classmate teamed up with) the direction we want to go in for our final project and brainstorm quick ideas via discord.

 Concept:
 Sheep hoarding game where the player is a sheperd collecting various types of sheep in the world.
 Exploration type of game concept.